 Crape myrtles are low maintenance landscape plants, but they do have some cultural requirements.
 For Crape myrtles to thrive, plant them in full sun in a warm location, with good air circulation.
 They need heat and sun, and require a certain number of hours above 85⁰ F to commence flowering typically in mid to late summer.
 Once flowering begins, it can last for a month or more.

-While they have lower water needs than other plants, Crape myrtles require regular summer irrigation for the best blooms.
+While Crape myrtles are considered drought tolerant, they still require regular summer irrigation for the best blooms.
 It is especially important for young plants to receive consistent moisture to develop a healthy root system.

 Pruning of Crape myrtles should be carefully done or avoided altogether, to preserve the natural beauty of these graceful trees.
 If desired, gently shape the branches to enhance their natural character and improve air circulation.
 Another appealing quality of these plants is their small leaves are easy to manage, disappearing into the garden bed once the brilliant fall display of orange and red is over.